Darokahn/blocks-language/language.md

 A code block without "$" prefix will evaluate into its return value after failing to run and is called `static"`

 `static` code blocks will do their post-check before returning.
 If the check succeeds, the block will run again with its scope preserved.
-It will only break this cycle if its post-check fails or if `return` is explicitly called.
+It will only break this cycle if its post-check fails or if `<<` is explicitly called.

 to create a static instance of a `dynamic` code block (thereby running it), prefix it with another "$".
 Think of the dollar symbols as canceling each other out: